splunk/public-o11y-docs/gdi/opentelemetry/smart-agent/smart-agent-migration-monitors.rst

 .. meta::
    :description: Describes how to use Smart Agent monitors with the Smart Agent Receiver in the Collector.

-.. caution:: Smart Agent monitors are being deprecated and will no longer be available to send data to Splunk Observability Cloud.
-Instead, use the native OpenTelemetry receivers.
+.. caution:: Smart Agent monitors are being deprecated and will no longer be available to send data to Splunk Observability Cloud when they reach End of Support.
+Instead, you can use native OpenTelemetry receivers to gather data with the OTel Collector.
 See :ref:`migration-monitors-native`.

 The Smart Agent receiver and its associated extension are Collector components that allow you to add legacy SignalFx Smart Agent monitors to the pipelines of your Splunk Distribution of OpenTelemetry Collector.
 Many monitors also require a Smart Agent release bundle, which the Splunk Distribution of OpenTelemetry Collector installs on supported x86_64/amd64 platforms.